infinum/qa-handbook/Tools/Using Charles.md

 > People always say "code and then test," I prefer “test and then code."

-## Using Charles

 [Charles](https://www.charlesproxy.com/) is an HTTP proxy that helps you to view all HTTP/S traffic between the app you are testing and the internet.

-To install Charles on macOS, [follow this handy guide](https://www.charlesproxy.com/documentation/installation/).
+## Charles setup

+- Install Charles on your laptop and run it.
+- Turn off macOS proxying and Firefox proxying in the Proxy menu because we just want the data stream from the phone/tablet.

-## Setup Charles on iOS
+## iOS setup

 To be able to use Charles on iOS you need to do the following:

 1. Open Settings on your iOS device
 1. Tap on Wi-Fi
-1. Select the network to which your iPhone is currently connected
+1. Select the network to which your iOS device is currently connected
 1. Tap on "Configure proxy"
-1. Tap on "Server" and enter your laptop's local IP address from the macOS Network Utility
+1. Tap on "Server" and enter your laptop's local IP address (see the macOS Network Utility)
-2. Tap on "port" and enter 8888
+2. Tap on port and enter "8888"

-Once done, return to Charles, click on Record and try to open something in Safari on your iOS device to check if Charles is recording your activity.

-## Setup Charles on Android
+## Android setup

 It differs from device to device, but it usually goes something like this:

 1. Go to “Settings”
-1. Go to “WiFi”
+1. Go to “Wi-Fi”
-1. Long tap on the WiFi network to which the device is currently connected
+1. Long tap on the Wi-Fi network to which the device is currently connected
 1. Tap on “Modify network”
 1. Tap on “Show advanced options”
 1. Under “Proxy” change to “Manual”
-1. Under “Proxy hostname” enter your laptop's local IP address from the macOS Network Utility and under “Proxy port” enter 8888
+1. Under “Proxy hostname” enter your laptop's local IP address from the macOS Network Utility and under "Proxy port" enter 8888

-## Example of debugging an API call

-Charles is very helpful for debuging api calls.
-Let's show one use case:

-There is a restriction request which says that users under age of 18 cannot use the app.
-You have implemented the logic for restricting young user from entering the app and you want to test it out.
-But there is only one test user available and it has value of age parameter set to 45.

-This is the case where Charles becomes very handy.
-You can set a breakpoint to intercept this call.
-After Charles does the interception, you can manually change the value of model's parameter.
+---

+After several seconds, you should get a prompt in Charles asking you to confirm traffic coming from your device.
+If that does not happen, try restarting Charles.
+Now you will see all the traffic that your device is sending out and receiving, but it will be encrypted if done via a secure protocol (HTTPS).

 ## Setup SSL proxying

-1. In Charles go to Proxy > Proxy Settings > Mac OS X and disable it if activated.

-2. Connect the device to the same network as your laptop is on (not a network which blocks proxies).

-3. Modify the the WiFi connection on your device to use a proxy.
-You need to set yor proxy host IP address (which is your laptop IP address, on Charles - Help > Local IP address) and you need to set the port number (for example 8888).

-4. On the phone use a browser to navigate to [this page](https://chls.pro/ssl) and install the certificate.
+After connecting to your laptop/Charles, use a browser on the mobile device to navigate to [this page](https://chls.pro/ssl) and install the certificate.
 On iOS you will also have to open Settings and navigate to General > About > Certificate Trust Settings, find the Charles Proxy certificate and enable it.

-5. Traffic should now show in Charles.
-Put a filter to your project to get rid of all the other traffic from your phone.
-If Charles shows "Unknown" label for all the calls from target api you can right click on it and select "Enable SSL proxying".
+Now you should be able to select "Enable SSL proxying" on an endpoint you are interested in and see unencrypted traffic in both directions.

+Note: the above will not work if there is a pinned certificate in the app.

 ![Adjust traffic](/img/charles-focus-and-enable-ssl.png)

 ## How to use breakpoints

-Breakpoints are a very useful feature in Charles.
-You can use them doing following steps:

-Right click on a wanted call and then select "Breakpoints".
+Breakpoints enable you to stop requests/responses "mid-air" (in Charles) and change them before forwarding them back to the API or to the mobile app.

+To set up, a breakpoint, right-click on an endpoint and select "Breakpoints":

 ![Select breakpoints](/img/charles-breakpoints-select.png)

-After that, execute the call and wait for Charles to intercept it.
-It will also intercept request (you can adjust this in settings).
-Just click on execute and continue to response.
-When response is shown, select JSON Text and simply change wanted value.
-When finished, click execute.
-And it is simple as that!
+After that, execute some requests in the mobile app towards that endpoint and wait for Charles to intercept them.
+Now you can change the request before executing it.
+And you will also be able to change the response before forwarding it to the phone.

 ![Debug breakpoints](/img/charles-breakpoints-debug.png)